prpole/dissertation/chapter1/main.md

 nature. (qtd. in Foster 157)

-For labor to be an effective mediation of the system, though, it must be “actual labor,” which produces only the material wealth of use-values (157).
+For labor to be an effective mediation of the system, though, it must be “actual labor,” which produces only the material wealth of use-value (157).
 In other words, it has to be a system like Herland’s that eschews the market entirely.
 The material interchange that defines this concept derives in large part from the rise of “energetics” in the physical sciences in the 1840s and